eclipse-archived/codewind-eclipse/README.md

 - **Build**: Initiate a build of your project.
 This action is not available if a build is already running.
 For more information, see [Building Codewind projects](https://www.eclipse.org/codewind/mdteclipsebuildproject.html).
 - **Disable Auto Build**: Use this to disable automatic builds if you are making a lot of changes and don't want builds to be triggered until you are done.
 This action is available only when auto build is enabled.
 - **Enable Auto Build**: Use this to re-enable automatic builds whenever a change is made.
 This action is available only when auto build is disabled.
 - **Remove**: Removes a project.
-This action removes the project from Codewind.
-You can then use Eclipse to delete the project from the Eclipse workspace and the file system.
+This action removes the project from Codewind and optionally deletes the project files from the file system.
 - **Refresh**: If the project gets out of sync, use this option to refresh it.
-To refresh all projects, right-click the **Projects (Local)** item in the **Codewind Explorer** view and select **Refresh**.
+To refresh all projects, right-click the **Local** item in the **Codewind Explorer** view and select **Refresh**.

 ## Enabling debug logs
 1. Create an `.options` file in your Eclipse install directory, the same directory with the `eclipse` executable.
 Include the following content in the new file: